djn-hgs/advent-of-code-2023/README.md

 ### Part 1

 Had a nice recursive approach here, but tied myself in knots trying to deal with base-cases.
 Got there in the end and it worked just fine.
+Having used lists to store the spring patterns, I hit a problem with hashing and thus flipped back to using strings.
 I was desperately hoping that part 2 wasn't going to be a scaled up version...

 ### Part 2

-Really couldn't see how to get the code to optimise, but a hint to use memoization sent me in the right direction.
+Oh well...
+I really couldn't see how to get the code to optimise, but a hint to use memoization sent me in the right direction.
 Had a slight issue because I needed to memo-ize against patterns and lists, but that was easily resolved by converting my length lists to tuples.
 The memo dictionary was pretty huge: 154748 items.

+I definitely learned something today about using types that hash nicely.
+And the importance of hashing and memoization in problems that are likely to see a great deal of repetition in their recursion.